IsaacScript/isaacscript/docs/gotchas.md

 player.AddCollectible(CollectibleType.SAD_ONION);
 ```

 However, don't ever type the imports manually, because that's a big waste of time!
-If you tab-complete the name of an enum, it should automatically import it for you.
-If you already have an enum that is written out, then you can auto-import it by putting the text cursor on the right-side of the enum and hit `Ctrl + space + enter`.
+If you tab-complete the name of an enum, VSCode should automatically import it for you.
+If you already have an enum that is written out, then you can auto-import it by putting the text cursor on the right-side of the enum and typing `Ctrl + space + enter`.

 <br />